Merchant Cash Advance (MCA) Calculator

 In years past, MCAs were most commonly used by restaurateurs and retailers whose revenue came primarily from credit and debit card sales.
 In this traditional form of MCA financing, a lender advances a small business a sum of cash and that debt is repaid by remitting a percentage of daily credit and debit card sales, known as a “holdback,” to the lender.

-Since the remittance is taken as a percentage, the amount sent to the funder rises and falls as sales fluctuate.
-To illustrate how this works, let’s review an example:
+Because the remittance is taken as a percentage, the amount sent to the funder rises and falls as sales fluctuate.

 While this form of MCA funding is still in use today, it has been eclipsed by its modern-day equivalent: the ACH merchant cash advance.